 I cannot remember a time when it wasn't part of my life.
 It didn't just start.
 It's been a continuum for me.
 I didn't just get up one day and say: 'I'm interested in art and design'.

-I never tire of wonderful ideas, extraordinary artworks.
+I never tire of wonderful ideas and extraordinary artworks.
 I guess what continues to motivate me are the challenges and pleasures that experiencing and living with art continues to provide.

-Kara is just such a fabulous artist—you have this theatrical, haunting combination of history, race, violence, identity politics depicted in her dark shadow puppets and silhouettes, her tableaux are so razor-sharp, skillful, elegant and rhythmic.
+Kara is just such a fabulous artist—you have this theatrical, haunting combination of history, race, violence, and identity politics depicted in her dark shadow puppets and silhouettes, her tableaux are so razor-sharp, skilful, elegant, and rhythmic.
 It is an utterly immersive video.

-Each collector has different priorities, once again, are there always set rules about such things?
-My collection has evolved instinctively over many years and I have not been overly preoccupied with the local vs. international question.
-Though thinking of the selection of works for the upcoming exhibition at Auckland Art Gallery, these are some of the fruits of my international art adventures and it is great to be able to expose a new public to works that have come from elsewhere, sharing quite different perspectives.
+Each collector has different priorities.
+Once again, are there always set rules about such things?
+My collection has evolved instinctively over many years, and I have not been overly preoccupied with the local versus international question.
+Thinking of the selection of works for the upcoming exhibition at Auckland Art Gallery, these are some of the fruits of my international art adventures and it is great to be able to expose a new public to works that have come from elsewhere, sharing quite different perspectives.

 Carriageworks should be a wonderful setting.
 A good art fair can be both trade fair and cultural event.
-Sydney Contemporary should be a great way of seeing lots of art and getting a feel for current trends.
+Sydney Contemporary should be a great way to see lots of art and get a feel for current trends.
 In the end, it's all about the quality of work.
-Let's hope they get a tight selection of established galleries, young galleries and a good satellite program.
+Let's hope they get a tight selection of established and young galleries, and a good satellite programme.
 It's all about getting the right formula.